Ex-Facebook employee says network hurts kids, fuels division

 The government needs to step in with stricter oversight of the company, Haugen said.

-The subcommittee is examining Facebook’s use of information from its own researchers on Instagram that could indicate potential harm for some of its young users, especially girls, while it publicly downplayed the negative impacts.
+The subcommittee is examining Facebook’s use of information its own researchers compiled about Instagram.
+Those findings could indicate potential harm for some of its young users, especially girls, although Facebook publicly downplayed possible negative impacts.
 For some of the teens devoted to Facebook’s popular photo-sharing platform, the peer pressure generated by the visually focused Instagram led to mental health and body-image problems, and in some cases, eating disorders and suicidal thoughts, the research leaked by Haugen showed.

 One internal study cited 13.5% of teen girls saying Instagram makes thoughts of suicide worse and 17% of teen girls saying it makes eating disorders worse.